Jdorri/rl-medical/README.md

                         4. FC_final: Only the final fully connected layer

-                        You can also specify which variables that should be trainable by the argument --trainable as trainable groups in any combo of variable groups from above, for example --trainable CNN FC will train everything and is the default value --trainable FC will only train variable group FC and so on
+                        You can also specify which variables that should be trainable by the argument --trainable as trainable groups in any combo of variable groups from above (i.e.)
+                        --trainable CNN FC will train everything and is the default value --trainable FC will only train variable group FC and so on
 ```